elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_tooling.md

 This means that when we push to `origin` we'll be pushing our project to GitHub, and when we push to `heroku` we''ll be pushing our project to Heroku.

-But before we can do that we'll have to set things up for Heroku to know what kind of application we're building.
+But before we can do that, we'll have to set things up for Heroku to know what kind of application we're building.
 We'll add a couple of "buildpacks" to set things up: